 The Math Center

-The central goal of the Math Center is to provide learning services in mathematics for all students attending Dunwoody College of Technology.
+The Math Center provides learning services in mathematics for all Dunwoody students, particularly in algebra, Boolean algebra, trigonometry, geometry, physics, and electronic circuits.
 Individual and small-group study sessions, interactive math workshops, faculty-led Guided Study Recitations, online resources, and math study skills are provided on a drop-in basis.
-The learning environment of the Math Center is safe, supportive, and friendly, which diminishes math anxiety.

 Math Guided Study